The Glenwood Community School District Board of Directors is about to take its show on the road.

 In Other Board News:

-*The board held its annual elections with Theresa Romens keeping her seat as school board president and Linda Young retaining her vice president seat.
+* The board held its annual elections with Theresa Romens keeping her seat as school board president with Linda Young also retaining her vice president seat.

 Hembry made and donated 80 posts for use on marking the course while Mattox helped with set-up prior to the meet and Hurst, Mills County’s Emergency Management Director, helped organize the overall safety of the athletes and the spectators during the meet.